golnooshte/Portfolioprojects/Covid/README.md

     - A view named `PercentPopulationVaccinatedView` is created, encapsulating the CTE logic for easier data retrieval.

 The script involves various analytical queries, including comparisons of COVID-19 data, calculations of percentages and rates, joining tables, using CTEs and temporary tables, and creating a view for visualization purposes.
 The focus is on analyzing infection rates, vaccination rates, and other COVID-19-related statistics.

+After cleaning data we show some of our findings in the Tableau Project.
+You can find it here : https://public.tableau.com/app/profile/golnooah/viz/CovidDashboard_16830392418820/Dashboard1